marintailor/asana-resource-exporter/README.md

 ## Data Storage

 Exported resources are stored in JSON format under the `{data-dir}/{resource_type}` directory (where data-dir defaults to "data" but can be configured), with filenames containing the resource name and timestamp.
+All files are created with secure permissions (0600) and protected against path traversal attacks.

 Example with default data-dir: `data/projects/project_MyProject_20240205143022.json` Example with custom data-dir: `/exports/data/projects/project_MyProject_20240205143022.json`

+The application enforces strict security measures:
+- Files are created with 0600 permissions (owner read/write only)
+- Paths are validated to prevent directory traversal attacks
+- File operations are restricted to the configured data directory

 ## Error Handling